 As my Barcelona host family and I walked through Gaudi’s breathtaking, smile-inducing curves of architectural whimsy, my host mother sighed: “I remember when I came here as a child and there was no one else around.
 It was so peaceful to wander around alone and sit in a secluded corner with a book!
 There are so many visitors now that it’s hard to move.”

 We gazed at the throngs of tourists streaming through the paths like blood from a mortal wound.
 People were flowing up the stairs, through the tunnels, peering over the outlooks, and winding down the paths.
-Children were climbing over the famous rainbow lizard (pictured, upper left) as their parents snapped photo after photo and other parents elbowed their own children through.
+Children were climbing over the famous rainbow lizard (pictured above) as their parents snapped photo after photo and other parents elbowed their own children through.

-Clots of tourists from Italy, Asia, Russia, America, and beyond gawked at the swirling designs on the ceiling of the column cave, pictured left.
+Clots of tourists from Italy, Asia, Russia, America, and beyond gawked at the swirling designs on the ceiling of the column cave, and the gingerbread house pictured below.

 A particularly large clump of humanity stood beneath the octopus mosaic which dangled from one curve.
 An octopus!
 So fabulous!
 That clever Gaudi.
 A Spanish guitar master plucked out his gorgeous tunes for Euro cents in the echo of the chamber, and other hawkers sold sunglasses and scarves from atop white sheets.

 My host family and I pushed past the throngs and strolled into the maze of tunnels that looks like a wave of mud, pictured in this article’s first photo.
 It was so beautiful!
-“Gaudi meant to mimic nature in his work,” explained my host.
+“Gaudi meant to mimic nature in his work, as Frank Lloyd Wright did with his Fallingwater house,” explained my host.
 Gorgeous.

 All along the walls, the architect had left empty rock platforms.
 I looked down the tunnel, seeing how other tourists were clambering up the platforms and posing for cameras, and suddenly I burst into joyous laughter: Gaudi didn’t put sculptures there because he wanted us, the park’s visitors, to be the works of art!

-I promptly scampered onto a platform and took the photo to the right.
+I promptly scampered onto a platform and took a photo.

 And just like that, all of a sudden, I was filled with an outpouring of love for both the designer of this magical park, and for all the thousands of tourists swirling around us: pushing, giggling, snapping photos, and generally having a FABULOUS time.
 It was not only all right that we were all there in our glorious multitude: it was positively good.